sorbaathens/academic-website/content/authors/andrea-jolliffe/_index.md

 ---
 # Display name
-name: Aaron Bemis
+name: Andrea Jolliffe
-weight: 9
+weight: 11

 # Username (this should match the folder name)
 authors:
-- aaron-bemis
+- andrea-jolliffe

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Web Support
+role: Education and Advocacy Committee Chair

 # Organizations/Affiliations
 organizations: